Vladas Mironas: Vilnius region

 In 1907, bishop von der Ropp was exiled to Tbilisi.
 Lithuanian activists decided to send a delegation to Pope Pius X to request that a Lithuanian would be appointed as the next Bishop of Vilnius.
 Mironas was selected as a member of the delegation.
 Perhaps in retaliation for this, he was reassigned from Vilnius to Choroszcz by the diocese administrator Kazimierz Mikołaj Michalkiewicz.
 This assignment far from Lithuanian cultural centers interrupted Mironas's public work.
 In 1910, he was reassigned as parish priest to Valkininkai (at the same time, he was the dean of Merkinė) which allowed him to resume public work.

-In October 1911, together with Alfonsas Petrulis and Jonas Navickas, Mironas established a publishing company that published magazine Aušra every two weeks (142 issues published before it was discontinued in 1915).
-The magazine was intended for Lithuanians living in Vilnius area.
+In October 1911, together with Alfonsas Petrulis and Jonas Navickas, Mironas established a publishing company that published newspaper Aušra every two weeks (142 issues published before it was discontinued in 1915).
+The newspaper was intended for Lithuanians living in Vilnius area.
 In 1912, he established a local chapter of the Lithuanian Catholic Temperance Society.
 In January 1913, Mironas was elected to the board of the newly established Lithuanian Education Society Rytas which organized and maintained Lithuanian primary schools.
 Mironas personally assisted with the establishments of 28 such schools.
 In February 1913, he was elected an honorary member of the Society of Saint Zita of Lithuanian female servants.

 At the end of 1914, Mironas was reassigned to the Daugai parish.
 There, he established a chapter of the Lithuanian Society for the Relief of War Sufferers.
 Using his status within the Roman Catholic Church, he was able to travel more freely and procure supplies for the war refugees.
 He also continued to work on establishing Lithuanian primary schools (about 90 schools were established by a committee he chaired).
-As war progressed, he was drawn into political discussions.
-In July 1917, he was one of the 19 signatories of a memorandum to the German chancellor Theobald von Bethmann Hollweg in which Lithuanians defended against the Polish territorial ambitions.
+As the war progressed, he was drawn into political discussions.
+In July 1917, he was one of the 19 signatories of a memorandum to the German chancellor Theobald von Bethmann Hollweg in which Lithuanians defended themselves against Polish territorial ambitions.